AkshayaBalasubramani/Restaurant-Chat-Bot-Tkinter/README.md

        \/
 X[0,0,1,1,0,1]

-For this process we use a NLTK library toolkit
+For this process I have used a NLTK library toolkit
-For training we make use of Pycharm Deep Learning library
+For training I have made use of Pycharm Deep Learning library